A gluing construction of constant scalar curvature K\"ahler metrics of Poincar\'e type: Introduction

-\item In Section \ref{section 8}, we study the complement of a ball in $X$, written as $X\backslash B_{r_{\ep}}(p)$, and the preimage of a ball in $Bl_0\C^n\backslash E$, written as $Bl_0 B_{R_{\ep}}\backslash E$, separately.
-The construction of the cscK metric on $X\backslash B_{r_{\ep}}(p)$ is standard from \cite{arezzo2006blowing}, see Theorem~\ref{theorem cscK on punctured base}.
-We use contraction mapping theorem to solve a modified cscK equation on $Bl_0 B_{R_{\ep}}\backslash E$, see Theorem~\ref{theorem modified cscK}.
-We need to solve a modified cscK equation due to the complexity introduced by the surjective map constructed in Section \ref{section 7}.
-After matching the two approximate metrics over the gluing annulus in Theorem~\ref{theorem gluing metrics}, we use the assumption that $X$ has no non-trivial holomorphic vector field to show this glued metric on $Bl_pX\backslash E$ is indeed cscK.
+\item In Section \ref{section 8}, we need to solve a modified cscK equation due to the complexity introduced by the surjective map constructed in Section \ref{section 7}.
+Then we use the assumption that $X$ has no non-trivial holomorphic vector field to show this glued metric on $Bl_pX\backslash E$ is indeed cscK.

-\item In Section \ref{section 9}, we give an explicit formula for the constant scalar curvature on $Bl_pX\backslash E$ in Equation~\ref{expansion of scalar curvature of solution} and give a proof of Corollary~\ref{cor SFK}, see \ref{subsection 9.1}.
+\item In Section \ref{section 9}, we give an explicit formula for the constant scalar curvature on $Bl_pX\backslash E$ in Equation~\eqref{expansion of scalar curvature of solution} and give a proof of Corollary~\ref{cor SFK}, see \ref{subsection 9.1}.
 We prove Theorem~\ref{thm application 1} in \ref{subsection 9.2} and Theorem~\ref{thm application 2} in \ref{subsection 9.3}. \end{itemize}

 \paragraph{Notations of weight near Poincar\'e type singularity}